The Magic Hour (talk show)

-The Magic Hour is an American talk show hosted by basketball player Earvin "Magic" Johnson.
+The Magic Hour is an American syndicated late-night talk show created by and starring basketball player Magic Johnson.
 The series aired in syndication from June to September 1998.

 Synopsis

 Soon after its debut, the series was panned by critics citing Johnson's apparent nervousness as a host, his overly complimentary tone with his celebrity guests, and lack of chemistry with his sidekick, comedian Craig Shoemaker.
 Before Shoemaker was chosen, the role was offered to Stephen Colbert and Jimmy Kimmel.
 Both rejected the role as they didn't think the character would work.
 The series was quickly retooled with Shoemaker being relieved of his 'sidekick' responsibilities and relegated to the supporting cast after the third episode.
 Comedian Steve White (who had been part of the supporting cast) became the new sidekick for a period of time.
 Radio personality and UPN Sports host Kenny Sargent was considered for Johnson's new Ed McMahon styled side man, but finally comedian and actor Tommy Davidson was brought in as the new sidekick and Johnson interacted more with the show band leader Sheila E. Jimmy Hodson was the show's announcer and a comedy cast member.
 The format of the show was also changed to include more interview time with celebrity guests.